davewsmith/flask-starter/NOTES.md

 table and do a query, add Auth next, or CRUD next?

 CRUD, since a few project I intend this for won't need Auth.

+Getting wtforms and tailwindcss to play well together might require some arm-wrestling.

+Needs pagination and delete, but that's good for this round.